Steven Haggerty

 Time-to-close tracks how long it takes to convert a lead into a paying customer.
 Longer durations indicate inefficiencies in follow-ups or nurturing processes.

 Tip: Shorten the cycle by automating follow-up emails and tracking engagement through tools like HubSpot or ActiveCampaign.
-Focus on engaging leads who have shown interest quickly.
+Focus on engaging interested leads quickly.

 6. Bounce Rate